TL;DR

 • The two latter behaviours might be a recent Microsoft response to nOAuth (June 2023) and some nOAuth follow-up by Semperis (June 2025)

 We tried some TOCTOU attacks as well (Time-of-check to time-of-use), flipping the Email as alternate login ID switch at different points in time.
-For instance after logging in to the application in our account but before logging in with the corresponding guest account to the target application in the target tenant.
+For instance, after logging in to the application in our account but before logging in with the corresponding guest account to the target application in the target tenant.
 We also tried flipping the switch while the second authentication waited for confirmation by the Authenticator app.
-We never succeeded getting an ID token for the target application with a preferred_username claim that contained anything else than our test tenant’s domain.
+We were not successful in getting an ID token for the target application with a preferred_username claim that contained anything else than our test tenant’s domain.

 One-Character HTML Injection